tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 .. literalinclude:: csvy_models/tardis_example_csvy_model.yml
         :language: yaml

 One can then use the configuration file as one normally would!
-(See the :doc:`quickstart guide <../../quickstart/quickstart>` to see how to use a configuration file)
+(For new users, see the :ref:`quickstart guide <../../quickstart/quickstart>` to see how to use a configuration file.
+See also the :ref:`Custom_TARDIS_Model_Tutorial`.)